44bits/awesome-opensource-documents/README.md

 # Awesome Documents

-A curated list of awesome open source or open source licensed documents, guides, books.
+This is not a list of free programming books.
+This is a curated list of open source or open source licensed documents, guides, books which can read, use, modify, translate, distribute and even rewrite under their license.

 ## Table of Contents